PaulFremont3/SIVZ_coexistence/Codes/Models/README.md

-In this directory: all python codes to:
+In this directory: all python and R codes to:
 - run simulations of the SVZ, SIVZ, SVRZ and SIVRZ models,
 - the parameter otpimization procedure for 4 types of phytoplankton: *Prochlorococcus*, *Synechococcus*, a picoeukaryote, a small diatom,
 - the code to generate histograms of measured count concentrations of *Prochlorococcus*, *Synechococcus*, their viruses and percentage of infected cells (Data from Carlson *et al.* 2022).